 Since 2013, Dr. Lödige has represented the interests of the owner family as Chairman of the Advisory Board.

 From 2006 to 2010 Dr. Lödige was Professor of Cargo Handling Systems at the University of Applied Sciences in Hamm and from 2010 to 2013 Professor of Logistics at the University of Applied Sciences in Paderborn.
 As long-time chairman of the economic board of trustees at the chair for conveying and warehousing at the TU Dortmund (Prof. Dr. Dr. hc mult.
 Reinhard Jünemann) he significantly influenced the introduction and the modules of the study course "Logistics".
 This course of studies "Logistics" was one of the first courses of this kind in Germany.
 Since 2017 he has been curator of the Fraunhofer Institute for Material Flow and Logistics in Dortmund.

 Manfred Finken was born in Germany in 1950.
 He studied law at the Rheinische-Friedrich-Wilhelms-Universität in Bonn.
-In 1977 Mr Finken joined one of the predecessor firms of the international law firm Freshfields Bruckhaus Deringer, where he had been a partner since 1981.
-From 2001 he was Co-Head of the Global Consumer Goods Industry and Retail Sector Group before becoming Managing Partner for Germany, Austria and Central Eastern Europe from 2004 to 2010.
+In 1977, Mr Finken joined one of the predecessor firms of the international law firm Freshfields Bruckhaus Deringer, where he was a partner from 1981 onwards.
+From 2001, he was Co-Head of the Global Consumer Goods Industry and Retail Sector Group before becoming Managing Partner for Germany, Austria and Central Eastern Europe from 2004 to 2010.
 Since his retirement as a partner at Freshfields Bruckhaus Dehringer, Manfred Finken has worked as a freelance individual lawyer.